Endeyr/messaging-app/README.md

 git clone https://github.com/Endeyr/messaging-app.git
 ```

-2. Install dependencies:
+2. Install dependencies, need to install in both the client and server directory:

 ```
-cd messaging-app
+cd messaging-app/client
 npm install

+cd ../server
+npm install
 ```

+3. Set up environment variables:

+- Create a .env file in the server directory
+- Add necessary variables (e.g., DATABASE_URL, JWT_SECRET)

-3. Run the development server:
+4. Run the development server, need to run both the client and server directory:

 ```
 npm run dev
 ```

-4. Open your browser and navigate to http://localhost:3000 to view the app.
+4. Open your browser and navigate to http://localhost:5173 to view the app.

 ## Usage